Calculate Density

 Hexagon and square height d

 • Density can be calculated using one or more count fields.
 A count field is a numerical field that specifies the number of incidents at each location.
 You can use a count field for features such as cities or highways when calculating the density of population or lanes of traffic, respectively.
-If you specify a count field, the density will be calculated for the count field in addition to the density of points.
+If you specify a count field, the density is calculated for the count field in addition to the density of points.

 • You can use the Calculate Density tool to analyze using time stepping.
 Each time slice is analyzed independent of features outside of the time step.
 To use time stepping, the input data must be time enabled and represent an instant in time.
-When time stepping is applied, output features will be time intervals represented by the StartTime and EndTime fields.
+When time stepping is applied, output features are time intervals represented by the StartTime and EndTime fields.

 • The Calculate Density tool requires the data be in a projected coordinate system.
 If the data is in a geographic coordinate system, use the Project tool first to project the data to a projected coordinate system.